Last updated on August 4th, 2020

-Fishing for Stripers, Never Boring
+Fishing for Stripers, Never a Boring Adventure

-They are called rockfish, linesiders and stripers, but the one thing these rugged and powerful fish are never called is boring.
+They are called rockfish, linesiders, and stripers, but the one thing these rugged and powerful fish are never called is boring.
 One of the things that makes striped bass such a favorite with anglers is the fact that they are anadromous, meaning they can be caught in freshwater (and also brackish water) as well as saltwater.

 A separate but natural strain of striped bass also exists in the large rivers that drain into the Gulf of Mexico, and they have been abundant along the Pacific coast ever since their introduction into the San Francisco Bay in 1879.

 This fact allows for striped bass fishing in different seasons based on the migratory and spawning patterns.
 That’s right, striper fishing can be done in lakes and tributaries, in the open ocean and even along the surf on beaches.
 There are endless options when it comes to fishing this species.

 Striped Bass Facts and Tips

 It is not uncommon to catch late-season “cows” (female stripers) in excess of 50 pounds in the bays and along the beaches of Cape Cod, Massachusetts, Block Island, Rhode Island or the holy grail of striper fishing – Montauk, New York.

 Striped bass are essentially schooling fish, so where there’s one there are usually more.
 They are often referred to as “linesiders”, a reference dating back to colonial times, because of the dark lateral lines running from front to back along the sides of the fish.

-The all-tackle record for striped bass is an 81 pounds, 14 ounces specimen taken by an angler off the coast of Westbrook, Connecticut on August 4, 2011 while night fishing.
+The all-tackle record for striped bass is an 81 pounds, 14 ounces specimen taken by an angler off the coast of Westbrook, Connecticut on August 4, 2011, while night fishing.

 You may want to make a few assessments before casting your line: weather reports, high and low tide times, sunrise or sunset, mid-day or midnight, moon phases, water temperature, where to fish, the cost of gas, steel or fluorocarbon leaders, bait or lures, how did your fishing buddies make out over the past few days, or even how you have made out lately.

 Fishing for Striped Bass in Lakes and Tributaries

 When fishing for striped bass in freshwater lakes and tributaries, most of the fishing will need to be done in deep waters of the lake.
 The one exception to this is if the bass are schooling.
-For deep water fishing trolling works well and will be the most effective way to catch stripers.
+For deep water fishing, trolling works well and will be the most effective way to catch stripers.

-The striped bass can be picky about baits but will often go for live baits such as shad, shiners and eels.
-For fishing with lures the angler will want to use a deep diving lure that resembles baitfish or even some of the newly developed jigs that are advertised to be for striped bass fishing.
+The striped bass can be picky about baits but will often go for live baits such as shad, shiners, and eels.
+For fishing with lures, the angler will want to use a deep-diving lure that resembles baitfish or even some of the newly developed jigs that are advertised for striped bass fishing.

-When visiting a new lake it is always good to stop in at the local bait shop and get information on what works well in the area.
+One good piece of advice is that when visiting a new lake it is always good to stop in at the local bait shop and get information on what works well in the area.